Pingelap Atoll Community

 Pingelap Atoll

 Pingelap Atoll is a remote island community in the Federated States of Micronesia, located about 180 miles southeast of Pohnpei.
 It consists of three small islands within a lagoon, with only one island permanently inhabited.
-The land is low-lying and compact, shaped by both the ocean and long-standing cultural traditions.

 Challenges Faced

 Due to its isolation, Pingelap has limited access to transport, infrastructure, and electricity.
 Supplies arrive irregularly, making the island heavily dependent on imports.
-Limited food storage and processing options often lead to post-harvest losses of

 Life on the Island

 Daily life is closely tied to the land and sea.
 Fishing and farming are central to livelihoods, with staple foods including breadfruit, coconut, taro, banana, and fish.
-Most food is consumed fresh, as cold storage and preservation options are minimal.

 Community Strength